xonsh/xonsh/docs/tutorial_macros.rst

 on the context manager itself.
 This allows the block to be interpreted as an AST, byte compiled, etc.

-The conveinent part about this syntax is that the macro block is only exited once it sees a dedent back to the level of the ``with!``.
-All other code is indiscriminatly skipped!
+The convenient part about this syntax is that the macro block is only exited once it sees a dedent back to the level of the ``with!``.
+All other code is indiscriminately skipped!
 This allows you to write blocks of code in languages other than xonsh without pause.

 For example, consider a simple